 HFU Featured Trainer: Andrew Spiers, LSW

 I came to social work in sort of a backwards way, as I think many people do.
-I studied poetry as an undergraduate at Pratt Institute of the Arts in Brooklyn, New York, and spent the next few subsequent years playing music and touring with different bands.
+I studied poetry as an undergraduate at Pratt Institute of the Arts in Brooklyn, New York, and spent the next few years playing music and touring the country with different bands.
 I was in my late 20’s when my mom started encouraging me to find a job that would offer me health insurance and I stumbled upon a position at an adolescent drug & alcohol rehab.
 I had worked with teenagers before as a guitar instructor and thought I’d give it a shot.
 That was the job that changed everything for me.

 I had a lot of odd jobs over the years to help support myself financially in between tours and I usually got bored with them pretty quickly.
-When I started working with youth in the rehab in 2008, I quickly realized that no two kids were the same and that everyone came into treatment with a different set of skills and barriers.
+When I started working with youth in the rehab in 2008, I quickly realized that no two kids were the same and that everyone came into treatment with a different set of assets and barriers.
 I think the link between being a writer and a performer and social work is having the desire and ability to connect with people.
 After about three years as a Behavioral Health Supervisor at that program, I decided to go back to school for my Master’s so I could continue on that path.

 I studied Community Practice, Policy, and Advocacy at Bryn Mawr College’s Graduate School of Social Work and Social Research and had two really great field placements as a student.
 In my first year, I worked at Prevention Point Philadelphia, helping with the syringe-exchange program, Suboxone clinic, and drop-in center.
 Later, I worked with returning citizens at the Institute for Community Justice, which is part of Philadelphia FIGHT, an HIV/AIDS service organization.
 It was through these programs that I learned a lot about drug user health, harm reduction, HIV criminalization, and community-led advocacy.